 - A project with a brief scope and timetable

-- The needs, which may evolve significantly throughout the discovery phase
+- The needs may evolve significantly throughout the discovery phase

 - Not being constrained by a finite budget

 - Allowing your core team to focus on other responsibilities

 - Rapid expansion and scalability of the team

 - Providing knowledge to help your business succeed even in the absence of specific deliverables

 - Engaging a team of specialists in a particular sector, with or without the assistance of a project manager